MartinsAlex/MA_Backtester/README.md

-### A simple fintech module but designed to be powerful.
+### A simple, but powerful, fintech module .
 It allows to test strategies based on moving averages crossover, on nearly :

 * 100'000 actions
 * 120 crypto-monnaies